-Note: Merged clips are supported in standardized EDLs.
+Note: In Premiere Pro CS5.5 and later, merged clips are supported in standardized EDLs.
 EDLs will interpret the merged clip sequence track items in the same way it currently does for separate audio and audio clips that are used together in the sequence at the same time locations.
 The target application will not show the clips as merged.
 The audio and video will be seen as separate clips.
 Source timecode is used for both video and audio portions.